flutter/website/src/get-started/fwe/state-management.md

-A widget calling `of()` in a build method creates a dependency that is managed by the Flutter framework, so that any widgets that depend on this `InheritedWidget` rebuild when this widget is re-built with new data and `updateShouldNotify` returns true.
+A widget calling `of()` in a build method creates a dependency that is managed by the Flutter framework, so that any widgets that depend on this `InheritedWidget` rebuild when this widget re-builds with new data and `updateShouldNotify` returns true.

 ```dart